bschmalhofer/doc-developer/content/how-to-publish-otrs-extensions/package-porting.rst

 .. note::

    Design system will load appropriate style depending on current choice.
-For example, there will be a dropdown menu shown above the component example, allowing the user to switch the styles.
+For example, there will be a drop-down menu shown above the component example, allowing the user to switch the styles.
 All you have to do is make sure your component lives in the shared namespace and implements the mixin above, as needed.

 In order to provide this mechanism, it was required to refactor all the styles to conform to the BEM specification.
 This now applies to any variable names, mixins, functions, etc. By looking at their names, now it will be perfectly clear where they are coming from, and the chance for any possible collisions is decreased to the minimum.